cwbuecheler/embeddable-test/README.md

 The next challenge was just getting Chart.js to work, as I hadn't used it before.
 Turned out to be pretty straightforward, although I did borrow a 3rd party library to implement it in React because I didn't want to get too into the weeds componentizing Chart.js itself.
 This wasn't particularly difficult to get running, so I went ahead and implemented the percent toggle on it.
 The hardest part there was figuring out the syntax to change the axis and tooltip data, but again &hellip; not too rough.

 I cleaned things up, added some titles, made things pretty, and then set about tackling the filtering task.
-It didn't seem like it'd be very useful to apply the filtering to the charts themselves, so I instead created a quick data table with Mantine down below the charts and then added filtering to that.
+It didn't seem like it'd be very useful to apply the filtering to the charts themselves, so I instead created a quick table with Mantine down below the charts and then added filtering to that.
+It's a pretty straightforward filter since we're only going by name.